The 1950: birth of the MA-1

 Symond himself got his first flight jacket in 1980.
 “My first was a cheap repro off Wycombe market”, he recalls, “I can’t remember if I got it cos of Madness, but I do know I was the first in my school to have one.
 To be honest, I got a feeling the film Kelly’s Heros from 1970 might have been my inspiration… The MA-1 was only really picked up after 1980.
 In 1979 most kids that became skinheads followed the 2 Tone bands: black Harrington and red for girls”.

 A picture of the first 4-Skins line-up shows Hodges – like Suggs, one of the earliest skinhead revivalists – wearing an extremely oversized MA-1.
 Yes, they’re meant to be boxy, but this one’s two sizes too big.
-Perhaps Hodges, in a bid for USAF authenticity, thought parachutes were worn under the jacket rather than over them?
 If nothing else, he prefigured the gabber techno look of the ’90s.

 Perhaps the most famous 4-Skins promo shot shows Hodges sporting a much better-fitting MA-1 in 1980:

-As an aside, Steve McQueen wore an E-revision Alpha MA-1 in the movie The Hunter in the same year, where he played the seasoned bounty hunter Ralph ‘Papa’ Thorson.
+Incidentally, in the same year, Steve McQueen wore an E-series Alpha MA-1 in The Hunter, where he played the seasoned bounty hunter Ralph ‘Papa’ Thorson.
+Projecting minimalism and controlled masculinity, the MA-1 served as a visual shorthand for a persona he had long embodied on screen.
 It would be Steve McQueen’s final role before his death in November that year.

-By this time, Alpha Industries had begun experimenting with MA-1s for the non-military and civilian market, including in colours such as black.
-In the UK in the early ’80s, though, only the sage green and olive green versions initially found their way into the skinhead scene, thanks to their wider availability via army surplus shops.
-In the East End, the Silvermans military gear supply store in Mile End Road – established in 1946 and still going strong – began stocking them, while The Last Resort skinhead shop on Goulston Street tended to flog knock-offs at twice the price of the ones sold in nearby Petticoat Lane Market (legend has it that this is where The Last Resort was getting the bulk of theirs).
+In the UK in the early 1980s, only the sage green and olive drab versions initially filtered into the skinhead scene, largely due to their availability through army surplus shops.
+In the East End, Silvermans military supply store on Mile End Road stocked USAF-issue jackets, while The Last Resort skinhead shop on Goulston Street tended to sell knock-offs at roughly twice the price of those available in nearby Petticoat Lane Market (legend has it that this was where The Last Resort sourced much of its own stock)

 Let’s wrap up Part 1 of our article with a little overview over the different revisions.
 Click the link at the bottom for Part 2.